 1 GALLON MEAD RECIPE

 Having a 1 gallon mead recipe is something any brewer should keep on tap for when the ancient ways come calling.
-It’s a great way to get into home-brewing, create a gift or a money saver for a party, and to just generally show off your Viking coolness.
+It’s a great way to get into mead making, create a gift or a money saver for a party, and to just generally show off your Viking coolness.
 The reason you want to start off with a simple 1 gallon mead recipe is that it’s a small batch that won’t require too much investment.
 It’s more to give you a feel for making this historic drink and see if you want to keep exploring.

 Think of it like cooking and following a recipe.
 We’ve provided a simple and yet traditional mead recipe to wet your whistle and give you a feel for mead.
 Looking over this page you may become overwhelmed, but don’t fret.
 This is a simple honey mead recipe and we just wanted to make sure each step was as clear as possible.